Hardware-Level QoS Enforcement Features: Technologies, Use Cases, and Research Challenges: Taxonomy

 \subsubsection{Proactive Approaches}

-Publications featuring approaches classified as proactive attempts to make resource management decisions ahead of time.
-They may enforce static partitioning schemes or try to predict future resource requirements of workloads.
+Publications featuring approaches classified as proactive attempt to make resource management decisions in advance.
+They may enforce static partitioning schemes by profiling workloads and creating a fixed resource division or try to forecast future workload resource requirements based on past and current metrics.

 By profiling workloads as sensitive, or non-sensitive, to hardware prefetching of memory, \citeauthor*{xiao_cppf_2019}~\cite{xiao_cppf_2019} propose a controller that aims to improve LLC management on modern systems equipped with hardware prefetching.
 They call their approach \emph{CP$_{pf}$}, which partitions LLC in accordance with the determined workload classifications.
 The system allocates a single exclusive cache way to each prefetching sensitive workload, leaving the rest to be shared among non-prefetching sensitive workloads.